BIS180L-resources/BIS180L-VM_Image_Setup/next_year.md

 * install trimmomatic
 * install autobarcode
 * install star
 * IGV DOESN'T WORK.
 DO IT RIGHT!!!
+(Get from website, not apt-get)
+* Freebayes...currently have to use version 1.0.2
+* installation sources should go in /usr/local/src not /usr/src

 ## For labs